JuliaManifolds/Manopt.jl/docs/src/tutorials/ImplementASolver.md

 end
 ```

+    step_solver! (generic function with 30 methods)

 Performance wise we could improve the number of allocations by making `X` also a field of
-our `rws` but let's keep it simple here.
+our `rws` but let’s keep it simple here.
 We could also store the cost of `q` in the state, but we will see how to easily also enable
 this solver to allow for [caching](https://manoptjl.org/stable/tutorials/CountAndCache/#How-to-Count-and-Cache-Function-Calls).